deeexcee-io/Eazee-As-Py/README.md

 I spent this morning working out how I can execute Python on a Windows Host that doesnt have Python Installed.

-There is no documentation I have found online on how to do this so I am taking all the credit 💪🏼
+There is no documentation I have found online on this particular technique so I am taking all the credit 💪🏼

+Obviously using SMB shares for transferring files and running .exe is nothing new but this way we can load python into memory on a system that doesnt have Python installed.
+Also nothing touches disk.

+Essentially this is giving us more flexibility to carry out Post-Exploitation task if needed.
+For example see this on exposing an Internal HTTP Server using this technique with no SSH port forwarding - https://github.com/deeexcee-io/LOI-Bins#port-forward-example

-Im assuming the possibilites are endless with this but I only wanted to see if I could execute Reverse Shells.
+Im assuming the possibilites are endless with this.

-Not exactly ground breaking research just a lot of trial and error.
+Not exactly ground breaking research just some abstract thinking whilst lying in bed at 1am. 🛌🏼

+## EDIT

+This random example has spawned more testing. see - https://github.com/deeexcee-io/LOI-Bins

 ## How to do it